WTCF: Sale of WTCF

-Format Flip

-WTCF signed off its hybrid contemporary Christian/Christian rock/Christian hip hop after just 18 months on the air, switching to Southern Gospel as "Southern Light" at noon on March 27, 2014.
-The "Southern Light" format was previously heard on former sister-station WTRM.
+WTCF signed off its hybrid contemporary Christian/Christian rock/Christian hip hop after just 18 months on the air, switching to southern gospel as "Southern Light" at noon on March 27, 2014.
+The "Southern Light" format was previously heard on WTRM.

 Sold again

-On May 19, Educational Media Foundation (EMF) purchased WTCF, from owner Timber Ridge Ministries, for $425,000.
+On May 19, Educational Media Foundation (EMF) purchased WTCF from Timber Ridge Ministries for $425,000.
 Timber Ridge sold the station for $175,000 less than what they purchased it for in 2013.
-In its filing with the FCC, EMF announced plans to make WTCF an affiliate of their K-LOVE network.
+In its filing with the FCC, EMF announced plans to make WTCF an affiliate of their K-Love network.

 The FCC granted the sale of WTCF on July 2.
 Timber Ridge closed on a sale of nearby station, WVRS, on July 3.
-Four days later, the station began simulcasting its Southern Gospel format on WVRS.
+Four days later, the station began simulcasting its southern gospel format on WVRS.

 At midnight on August 1, the simulcast of WVRS and WTCF ended.
-The Southern Gospel format remained on WVRS, with K-LOVE programming beginning on WTCF.
+The southern gospel format remained on WVRS, with K-Love programming beginning on WTCF.
 The sale of WTCF to EMF was closed on September 2.